microsoft/api-guidelines/graph/GuidelinesGraph.md

 outlined in the table below.

 **API Patterns** are design documents providing best practices for MS Graph API development.

-They are to serve as the source of truth for API-related documentation at Microsoft and the means by which API teams discuss and come to consensus on API guidance.
+They are to serve as the means by which API teams discuss and come to consensus on API guidance.

-You can find ….The table below provides reference for the existing Graph API
+You can find references in the most common patterns in the table below:
-patterns:

-Use the following table for a more detailed discussion of REST API design patterns.

 | Pattern                 | Description | Reference                                                                                                |
 |-------------------------|-------------|----------------------------------------------------------------------------------------------------------|